saltyrtc/saltyrtc-meta/Protocol.md

 Cookie: 16 byte

 This field contains 16 cryptographically secure random bytes.
-For SaltyRTC clients, the cookie MUST remain the same during the connection to the signalling path.
-However, SaltyRTC servers MUST generate and use a random cookie for each client.
+For SaltyRTC clients, the cookie SHALL be different for each new communication partner on the signalling path.
+Precisely, SaltyRTC clients generate a cookie for communication with the server and for each other client they communicate with.
+SaltyRTC servers MUST generate and use a random cookie for each client.

 Source: 1 byte